risc0/blobstream0/README.md

 ```

 > Note: This CLI as well as other APIs will change in the short term.
 If you need anything specific from this, [open an issue](https://github.com/risc0/blobstream0/issues/new)!

+For more docs on running the Blobstream service, see [usage-guide.md](./usage-guide.md).